 The second factor in choosing a development model is the budget of the project.
 How much is the company willing to spend to build the software?
 The predictable model tends to be more expensive than one that emphasizes speed.
 It is more challenging to create an expanded breakdown and full picture of the project ahead of time.
 The extra effort and cost mean that a predictable model requires deeper pockets.

 In the short term, velocity-based models will save you money.
-You’ll build in small increments and use feedback from users to iterate and improve.
+You’ll build in small increments and use feedback from users to iterate and improve on existing traits.
 Every sprint ends with usable software, so if money is tight, you’ll still have software that provides value, even if it doesn’t have all of the bells and whistles.

 I said that velocity-based models save money in the short term for a reason.
 Because of the nebulous nature of velocity-based projects, they can go on indefinitely.
 A poor design increases the risk of rework and may cause the team to re-architect and rebuild the software down the line.
 These events could end up making the project more expensive in the long run when compared to predictable models.
 There is a lower cost per unit of value, but there is a higher cost spread over years of development.